slevithan/regex/README.md

 # `regex`

 `regex` is a template tag for dynamically creating readable, high performance, *native* JavaScript regular expressions with advanced features and best practices built-in.
-It's lightweight and supports all modern ES2024+ regex functionality.
+It's lightweight and supports all ES2024+ regex functionality.

 Highlights include support for free spacing and comments, atomic groups via `(?>…)` which can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS), subroutines via `\g<name>` which enable powerful composition, and context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.
 With the `regex` package, JavaScript steps up for the first time as being among the very best regex flavors.

 ## 🕹️ Install and use